sita-samoa/sita-membership/README.md

 # run initialisation commands
 php artisan migrate
 php artisan db:seed --class=DatabaseSeeder
+php artisan db:seed --class=UsersTableSeeder
 php artisan key:generate

+# or you can run this (it will recreate the database each time)
+composer build
 ```

 Once installed you can access the dev site on